The Princess Diaries: Premise

-Inspiration

 Cabot quotes the series' inspiration on her website stating: "I was inspired to write The Princess Diaries when my mom, after the death of my father, began dating one of my teachers; they later went on to get married just as Mia's mom does in the book!
 I have always had a 'thing' for princesses (my parents used to joke that when I was smaller, I did a lot of insisting that my 'real' parents, the king and queen, were going to come get me soon, and that everyone had better start being a lot nicer to me) so I stuck a princess in the book just for kicks... and voilà!
 The Princess Diaries was born."

 Real-life figures that Cabot is speculated to have drawn inspiration from include Princess Charlotte, Duchess of Valentinois (1898–1977), the illegitimate daughter of Louis II, Prince of Monaco who was later legitimized as his legal heiress and Jazmin Grace Grimaldi (1992–present), the illegitimate daughter of Albert II, Prince of Monaco, born and living in the United States.
 The fictional country the royal family belongs to shares geographical and cultural similarities with the Republic of Genoa, a historical republic.